This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Medical Malpractice Lawsuit for Cerebral Palsy in South Carolina

 - Know the statute of limitations.
 First, don’t miss your opportunity to file.
 In South Carolina law, the statute of limitations on filing a medical malpractice case is three years from the negligent incident or three years from when you discovered it happened.
-If you use the discovery rule, you still cannot file more than six years after the actual event.[3]
+If you use the discovery rule, you cannot file more than six years after the event.
+For minors, the limit is seven years.[3]

 - Determine a damages amount.
-Talk to your lawyer about what to expect in recovering damages.
+Talk to your lawyer about what to expect when recovering damages.
 South Carolina does not cap economic damages, so work with your lawyer to estimate the expenses of raising a disabled child.
 This should include medical bills, travel costs, mobility equipment, and therapies.
-The state does cap non-economic damages, so you will not be able to recover more than $350,000 for non-monetary expenses unless there are multiple defendants.
+The state does cap non-economic damages, so you cannot recover more than the current limit.
+The cap is adjusted each year for inflation.
+In 2022, the cap was $545,869 per defendant and $1,647,608 in total when there are multiple defendants.[4]

 - File the Notice of Intent along with an Affidavit of Merit.
-South Carolina requires that you file your Notice of Intent, the document outlining your allegations and notifying defendants, along with an Affidavit of Merit.[4]
-The Affidavit is a document signed by a qualified medical expert that states the expert looked over the evidence and believes you have a case that the defendants likely are negligent.
+South Carolina requires that you file your Notice of Intent, the document outlining your allegations and notifying defendants, along with an Affidavit of Merit.[5]
+The Affidavit is a document signed by a qualified medical expert stating that the expert reviewed the evidence and believes you have a case in which the defendants are likely negligent.

 - Participate in mediation.
 Most medical malpractice cases go from filing to settlement negotiation, but South Carolina requires it.
 You must participate in the arbitration to resolve the situation without going to court.
 Mediation can be any alternative dispute resolution, but you do not have to agree to make it binding.